MicrosoftDocs/fabric-docs/docs/data-development/multiple-data-sources.md

 ms.date: 04/05/2024
 ---

-# Query multiple data sources in GraphQL API
+# Query multiple data sources in Fabric API for GraphQL

 > [!NOTE]
-> Microsoft Fabric GraphQL API is in preview.
+> Microsoft Fabric API for GraphQL is in preview.

-In GraphQL API, you can expose many data sources through a single API item.
+In Fabric API for GraphQL, you can expose many data sources through a single API item.
 This feature allows you to issue a single query that retrieves data across multiple data sources.

 ## Query example